 Home of the Peak District National Park, the first National Park in Britain.
 There’s plenty of good walking to be done here, along with a mix of historic industrial towns and elegant country estates.
-Including the fascinating Chatsworth House.
-Surrounded by fields of rolling green countryside and a great farm shop.
+Including the fascinating Chatsworth House, fields of rolling green countryside and a great farm shop.

 The Caravan and Motorhome Club site at Castleton is great.
 It’s really convenient for walking to the village and local pubs.
 Several walks can be started from the village and the site is on a bus route too.
 The Caravan and Motorhome Club, have a selection of sites throughout the Peak District.

-The Camping and Caravanning Club Site at Delamere Forest.
-It’s perfect for the forest trails right next to the site and is also next to the railway station.
-From where you can hop on the train to Chester, for a great day out.
+The Camping and Caravanning Club Site at Delamere Forest, perfect for forest trails next door.
+There’s a railway station adjacent, hop on the train to Chester, for a great day out!

-The Caravan and Motorhome Club Site at Cheshire Oaks.
-It’s within walking distance to the Cheshire Oaks designer outlet village.
-More conveniently is that it’s on the doorstep to a number of pubs and a canal walk.
-Leading to Chester along the tow path, if your energetic enough.
+The Caravan and Motorhome Club Site at Cheshire Oaks – within walking distance to the Cheshire Oaks designer outlet village.
+Conveniently, it’s on the doorstep to a number of pubs and a canal walk to Chester along the tow path.
 There’s also good public transport.

 Padstow is a delight with lots of Rick Stein products and restaurants for foodies and a beautiful coastline.
 We parked up just outside of town and caught the bus, to avoid the narrow roads and crowds.